 Recently, we wrote about this summer’s Great Exhibition of the North, and one particular event that will explore the cutting-edge technology of graphene lighting.
-This ‘miracle material’ has the potential to revolutionise lighting in a similar way that LED lighting did, and it will make bulbs more energy-efficient than ever.
+This ‘miracle material’ has the potential to revolutionise lighting in a similar way that LED lighting did, and it will make light bulbs more energy-efficient than ever.

 What is graphene lighting?

 Graphene is a revolutionary material made up of a single layer of carbon atoms.
 It is one million times thinner than a human hair, and two hundred times stronger than steel.
 It is also an excellent conductor.
 Two researchers from the University of Manchester, Professors Andre Geim and Konstantin ‘Kostya’ Novoselov were awarded the Nobel Prize for Physics for their discovery of graphene.
 Its remarkable properties mean that graphene could be used for a wide range of applications, including water filtration that could provide clean water for millions of people around the world, superior charging capabilities that could fully charge an electric car in minutes, and the next generation of electronic components, such as faster transistors and bendable phones.
 Graphene has already been put to use in light bulbs, and the first generation of graphene LED lighting is already available.
-The bulbs are essentially standard LED filament bulbs with an additional coating of graphene.
-The graphene helps to dissipate heat, making the bulbs around 10% more energy efficient than standard LED bulbs.
+The light bulbs are essentially standard LED filament light bulbs with an additional coating of graphene.
+The graphene helps to dissipate heat, making the light bulbs around 10% more energy efficient than standard LED light bulbs.
 As a result, the same brightness can be achieved, but with an even lower wattage.